bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/build-an-application.md

 Common Responsibility of the Customer:
 *   Application Security - In containerize orchestration, this would be in the sense of hardening the image.
 These could be Common Vulnerabilities and Exposure (CVEs), Application vulnerabilities with the code itself, penetration vulnerabilities, patch updating the image, and more.
 Another example could be Zero-Day attacks.
 These go hand in hand with CVEs but these types of attacks happen quickly and are to be fixed by the customer quickly if considered a high or critical level.

+## Utilizing Common Services in PaaS ##
+The PaaS does provide some common services that can be utilize to mitigiate risk and vunerbilites far left proior.
+These tools can be utilized while using Tekton (OpenShift) pipelines.

+* SonarQube - SonarQube is a Code Quaility Scanning Tool.
+The tool contains various langugues that then verify best practices.
+Sonarqube can identify some vunerbilities but SonarQube is more of a best practice and code quaility tool than a Static Application Security Testing (SAST) tool.